basiltime/Reservia/README.md

 This is Project 2 of Openclassrooms Web Development project.
-In this project, I will be building a website from a mockupo
+In this project, I will be building a website from a mockup.